All Episodes

 It was just the cold weather.

-Great to have you, Rush Limbaugh, the EIV network, just as predictable as the sun coming up in the morning, the drive-by media, and several Democrat consultants are simply shocked.
+And then, of course, by the way, greetings, great to have you, Rush Limbaugh, the EIB network, just as predictable as the sun coming up in the morning, the drive-by media.

-Uncle Tom's, they can't, and of course, they did not listen to the program, so they did not hear it in context.
+And of course, they did not listen to the program, so they did not hear it in context.

-And if, and there's a bunch of Republican, so they're out there celebrating.
+And there's a bunch of Republican consultants.

 This is another thing here that drive you nuts.

-There's some Republican consultants actually celebrate.
+There's some Republican consultants actually celebrating.

 They think they've broken ground.

-They think they've finally attracted black voters.
+They think they finally attracted black voters.

-They they've they've they've a miracle has happened.
+A miracle has happened.

-Also, we're we're now supposed to believe that there has been a seminal change and that we can expect 8% of African Americans to start voting Republican.
+Also, we're now supposed to believe that there has been a seminal change and that we can expect 8% of African Americans to start voting Republican.

 They're out there.